-New life, apart: Conjoined twins have been separated
+Update: Conjoined twins separated, one now out of surgery

 "This is what I wanted you to see," Farinhas says, "which is something that is soft and you can actually poke in and cut through."

-Goodrich studies it for a bit before saying, "Ready to rock-n-roll."
+Goodrich studies it for a bit before saying, "Ready to rock 'n' roll."

 "Absolutely," Farinhas says.